 GVR Report cover Wildlife Tourism Market Size, Share & Trends Report

-The global wildlife tourism market size was estimated at USD 154.65 billion in 2022 and is expected to grow at a compound annual growth rate (CAGR) of 7.9% over the forecast period.
+The global wildlife tourism market size was estimated at USD 190.73 billion in 2025 and is expected to reach USD 380.99 billion by 2033, growing at a CAGR of 9.2% from 2026 to 2033.
 The increasing awareness about wildlife conservation, the popularity of resorts and hotels around jungles, availability of adventure activities on such sites are the factors that are contributing to the market growth.
-With major institutions like the World Bank being involved in its development, promoting wildlife tourism aids in conserving wildlife and habitat, promoting wildlife-based economies, combating wildlife crime, and reducing demand for illegal wildlife products.

 With the growing awareness about nature conservation, there is a rising prevalence of wildlife tourism in various demographics.
 By traveling and visiting animals’ natural habitats tourists experience an increase in their awareness and become more sensitive toward the flora and fauna of the environment.
 Sharing such experiences on social networking sites encourages other people to do the same.
 Among several demographics, the awareness of climate crisis and nature conservation is propelling the trend of wildlife tourism.
 As travelers visit sanctuaries, zoos, and national parks, they experience an increase in their knowledge along with building sensitization towards such situations.

-Moreover, when these experiences are shared on social media networking platforms, other travelers are compelled to do the same.
+In addition, when these experiences are shared on social media networking platforms, other travelers are compelled to do the same.
 Wildlife tourism encourages the development of underprivileged communities by bringing in a steady flow of revenue to local economies.
 More than 1,000 Kenyans are employed by the Northern Rangelands Trust in Kenya, which also offers them security, healthcare, and education.
 In addition, these employees are equipped with other skills, which can be used in other fields of employment.

 Group Insights